jerwng/jerwng/README.md

 ### 🚧 What I Am Doing Currently
-- I am currently learning Angular and Spring Boot by recreating my Workout Tracker app into a web application.
-If you have any insights or tips, I'd love to hear them!
-Feel free follow along with my progress [here](https://github.com/jerwng/WorkoutTracker2).
+- I am currently interested in learning more about systems programming.
+If you have any tips or cool projects I can learn from, I'd love to hear them! 🫡

 ### 📚 Check Out My Previous Projects

 - [Word Searcher with React and Flask](https://github.com/jerwng/impdf-search)